isabella232/web-dev-external-docs/documentation/General/tickets.md

 # Tickets

-## Basically How It Works
+> Getting web team to do quality work for you!

-To get web team to do work, please adhere to the following guide:
+## Basic Guidelines of Our Process
 <img src="web-team-tickets.svg" />

 ## Other Tips